Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 Here are some quick facts about camping at Kalalau Beach:

 • There is a pit toilet located at the midpoint of Kalalau Beach.
-Bring your own toilet paper as the toilet often runs out.
+Bring your own toilet paper as it often runs out.

 • The permit states: “Camping allowed on terraces immediately adjacent to Kalalau Beach and on sand beach above the high wash of waves.”
 In my opinion, camping on the treed terraces is better as you are sheltered from the sun and rain by trees.
 It gets very hot on the beach during the daytime, so a shaded campsite is much more comfortable.
 Most of them offer beach views right from your tent.